 Beginning with your most recent, you should list your exhibitions in a manner similar to this:

-If you have a large number of exhibitions, you can split them into two or more categories: solo exhibitions, group exhibitions, and even duo exhibitions.
-This helps define in what capacity your work was shown (you don’t want to undersell your solo show at the MoMA.)
+If you have a large number of exhibitions, you can split them into two or more categories: solo exhibitions, group exhibitions, or even duo exhibitions.
+Duo exhibitions are two person shows; not quite a solo show, but each artist features prominently.
+Alternatively, you can indicate this info at the end of each exhibition listing.
+This helps define in what capacity your work was shown (you don’t want to undersell your solo show at the MoMA).

-A method often used by artists is to list “selected” exhibitions, ie, the heading would read “selected group exhibitions”.
+A method often used by artists is to list “selected” exhibitions on their CV.
+For example, the heading could read “selected group exhibitions.”
 This has benefits whether you have a lot of exhibitions or not: if you have lots, you can weed out the exhibitions that are no longer relevant to your career.
 If you don’t have a lot of exhibitions, you are assuring the reader that they are not looking at a short list, but rather your most relevant history.

-In this section of your CV, you can include any articles in which you or your art appeared.
+In this section of your CV, you can include any articles or books in which you or your art appeared.
+Start with the most recent publications and work backwards chronologically.
 If it is an article, it should include the author, title, publication, volume, publication date, and page number:

 Coupland, Douglas: “Why I Love This Artwork”, Canadian Art Magazine, vol. 12, February 2011, p.
 55-60